 With years of experience in the forged pipe industry, our team of skilled professionals has the knowledge and expertise to provide you with the best possible solutions for your projects.
 Our in-depth understanding of various industries unique requirements and challenges enables us to offer expert guidance and advice to help you make the best decisions for your business.

-Jihua is the ideal choice for your forged pipe supplier due to our commitment to quality, innovation, customer satisfaction, and environmental responsibility.
+Guanxin is the ideal choice for your forged pipe supplier due to our commitment to quality, innovation, customer satisfaction, and environmental responsibility.
 Our extensive range of products, tailored solutions, competitive pricing, fast lead times, and exceptional customer support make us the preferred partner for businesses worldwide.
-By choosing Jihua as your forged pipe supplier, you can be confident that you are working with a company dedicated to your success.
+By choosing Guanxin as your forged pipe supplier, you can be confident that you are working with a company dedicated to your success.

 Our forging product types

 |Item||Type||Section size/mm||Length/Height mm||Weight/ton|

 |1||Circle/step axis class||Ø100-Ø1500||≤15000||≤15|

 Export Country For Forged Pipes